TR-TECH-GUIDE/nstcmoviefinder/README.md

 ## Added Features
 * Custom captions for your files.
-* Index command to index all the files in a given channel (No USER_SESSION Required).
+* Index command to index all the files in a given channel.
 * Ability to Index Public Channels without being admin.
 * Support Auto-Filter (Both in PM and in Groups)
 * Once files saved in Database , exists until you manually deletes.
-(No Worry if post gets deleted from source channel.)
 * Added Force subscribe (Only channel subscribes can use the bot)
 * Ability to restrict groups(AUTH_GROUPS)